-- Nominate a representative for the TALIS Governing Board (TGB): This board is represented by all participating countries at senior policy levels and is responsible for specifying the policy priorities and standards for the development of indicators, establishment of survey instruments, and the reporting of results.
+- Nominate a representative for the TALIS Governing Board (TGB): This board is represented by all participating countries and territories at senior policy levels and is responsible for specifying the policy priorities and standards for the development of indicators, establishment of survey instruments, and the reporting of results.
 The TGB meets about twice a year – usually February/March and October/November.
-Participation in the TGB for non-OECD countries and economies is optional.
+Participation in the TGB for non-OECD countries and territories is optional.

-- Appoint a national project manager (NPM) to carry out the surveys in the national context: The national project managers work with the OECD contractor on all issues related to the implementation of TALIS in their country.
+- Appoint a national project manager (NPM) to carry out the surveys in the national context: The national project managers work with the OECD contractor on all issues related to the implementation of TALIS in their country or territory.
 NPMs play a vital role in ensuring that TALIS is a high-quality project with results that can be verified and evaluated following OECD quality standards.
 They can also play an important role in the development and review of TALIS reports and publications, in consultation with their respective TGB member.

-Other tasks for participating countries and economies:
+Other tasks for participating countries and territories:

 - Take responsibility for drawing a representative sample of schools and teachers in compliance with the internationally agreed target population definitions and sampling procedures.
 In TALIS 2018, the field trial included a sample of approximately 30 schools and 600 teachers and the main study a sample of approximately 200 schools and 4 000 teachers.

 - Have the authority and resources to recruit schools to participate and to administer the survey following a computer-based delivery system.
-Paper-based implementation might be an option at the request of countries and based on their capacity to manage printed materials.
+Paper-based implementation might be an option at the request of participants and based on their capacity to manage printed materials.

 - Oversee and cover the costs of translation and adaptation of the questionnaire and deal with related issues.